Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model: Numerical analysis and Results:

-In this work we have corelated lightest neutrino mass and LFV for the both type-I and type-II dominance case considering $\mu\rightarrow e\gamma$ and $\mu\rightarrow 3e$ process.
-The BR of these processes have a strong dependency on flavor and heavy neutino mixing. $\mu\rightarrow e\gamma$ process dependent on lepton and higgs coupling whereas $\mu\rightarrow 3e$ is controlled by right handed neutrino mixing.
+We have correlated lightest neutrino mass and LFV constraints for both type-I and type-II dominant cases considering $\mu\rightarrow e\gamma$ and $\mu\rightarrow 3e$ processes.
+The BR of these processes has a strong dependency on flavor and heavy neutrino mixing. $\mu\rightarrow e\gamma$ process dependent on lepton and Higgs coupling whereas $\mu\rightarrow 3e$ is controlled by right-handed neutrino mixing.
 We have used the expression given in \eqref{lfv1} and \eqref{lfv3} to calculate the BR.
 The lepton Higgs coupling $h_{ij}$ can be computed explicitly for a given RH neutrino mass matrix by diagonalizing the RH neutrino mass matrix and obtaining the mixing matrix element, $V_{i}$ and the eigenvalues $M_{i}$.
-The variation of BR with respect to lightest neutrino mass for both type-1 and type-II dominanat case are shown in the \eqref{fig79} and \eqref{fig78} respectively.
+The variation of BR with the lightest neutrino mass for both type-I and type-II dominant cases are shown in the Fig\eqref{fig79} and Fig\eqref{fig78} respectively.